Zheng-MJ/SMFANet/plt/README.md

 ```
 Use the PDF editor to adjust text position in the chart.

+### Flops and Run Time
-To calculate the model complexity with the fvcore library, run the following command
+To calculate the model complexity and run time, run the following command
 ```
 # install dependent package
 pip install fvcore